Sign In Forgot Password

 Czech Holocaust (Zachor) Torah

-How MST#11, our Holocaust "Zachor" Czech Torah, Came to Beth Emeth
+How MST#11 Came to Beth Emeth

-• The Marks family, led by Michael Marks, conceived the idea to acquire one of the "Czech Torahs" in 1995 to coincide with the opening of our significant building addition in 1996.
-Michael worked with our then Rabbi Steven M. "Rabbi Steve" Glazer and our then congregation President David Kamerling to arrange for the loan of a Czech Torah, and the Marks family traveled to London to pick up our Holocaust Torah.
+In 1995, the Marks family conceived the idea to acquire one of the Czech Torahs in 1995 to coincide with the opening of CBE's building addition in 1996.
+Michael Marks worked with then Rabbi Steven M. Glazer and then congregation president David Kamerling to arrange for the loan of a Czech Torah.
+The family traveled to London to pick up the Torah.

-• The Schatz family donated the funds for the required donation to the Centre in memory of Anna Perl.
+The Schatz family donated the funds for the required donation to the Czech Memorial Scrolls Centre in memory of Anna Perl.
+The Amsel family donated the ornate crown to remember Amsel's family members in Slovakia.
+Families of the Confirmation class of 1998 donated the Zachor cover.

-More About our Holocaust "Zachor" Czech Torah and How We Use It
+More About our Czech Holocaust "Zachor" Torah and How We Use It

 Holocaust "Zachor" Czech Torah, 1996